Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

   2. Use the Gecko loader cheat code in the "relloader" directory to make the game load the Practice Codes GCI.
       * For **Dolphin** users:
-          * Right-click your TTYD game in the games list and go to **Properties > Gecko Codes**, and add the appropriate Gecko loader code for the region of the game you are using (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/rewrite/relloader/build/Gecko), in which **v2** is the recommended version to use with this project).
+          * Right-click your TTYD game in the games list and go to **Properties > Gecko Codes**, and add the appropriate Gecko loader code for the region of the game you are using (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/master/relloader/build/Gecko)).

         * (For older revisions of Dolphin v5, instead go to **Properties > Edit Config**, and copy the text code into the Gecko codes section of the "G8ME01.ini" file that opens, marked by the text **[Gecko]**; if the section doesn't exist, add it.)

         * Enable cheats in **Config dialog > General**, and enable the loader code in **Properties > Gecko Codes** for TTYD.
       * For **Nintendont** users:
-        * Copy the loader GCT (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/rewrite/relloader/build/GCT/V2)) onto your SD card, either to **/codes/** or into the folder with your TTYD ISO.
+        * Copy the loader GCT (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/master/relloader/build/GCT/V3)) onto your SD card, either to **/codes/** or into the folder with your TTYD ISO.

           * Note: It is important that you **do not** right click to save the GCT, or it will be saved incorrectly.
 You must download it via the **Download** button.